open-craft/openedx-deployment/docs/analytics/jenkins.md

 The `emr-vars.yml` file is passed to the ansible playbook that handles EMR provisioning.
 See [emr-vars.yml](resources/emr-vars.yml) for an example.
 You'll need to update the S3 bucket names as per the [S3 buckets](AWS_setup.md#s3) you created.

+### AWS region

+Open edX Analytics is complex to set up, and so is not used by that many organizations outside of edX.
+Therefore, some assumptions made in the code and configuration are specific to edX's region and requirements.

+edX runs on the `us-east-1` AWS region, which is also the default region for many AWS actions.
+There are places in the analytics pipeline and configuration to configure the region used, but they don't always work.

+OpenCraft have successfully run Open edX Analytics on `eu-west-1` and `ca-central-1` regions, but both required minor configuration and code changes.
+Unfortunately, it's unlikely to be cost-effective to upstream these changes, so they remain as code drift that have to be carried through across version upgrades.

+Here are the changes required to use regions other than `us-east-1` for Open edX Analytics:

+* In [`jenkins_env`], set `AWS_REGION` to your desired region.
+* In [`emr-vars.yml`], set `region` to your desired region.
+* In [`emr-vars.yml`], specify the `fs.s3n.endpoint: "s3.amazonaws.com"`.
+See the [configuration: core-site] block for details.
+* Patch the `TASK_BRANCH` used in [`jenkins_env`] and [cloned to jenkins home] to use your desired region: [TASK_BRANCH patch]

+  Allows us to override the default S3 endpoint to use a custom region.
+1. Patch the `CONFIG_BRANCH` used in [`jenkins_env`] and [cloned to jenkins home]: [CONFIG_BRANCH patch]

+  Allows us to use the more consistent `ONDEMAND` pricing for the EMR task instances, instead of edX's default `SPOT` pricing.

+### SigV4 authentication

+Amazon have [deprecated their S3 v2 authentication model][AWS deprecated SigV2], but it's still supported on existing S3 buckets in some regions like `us-east-1`.

+In `ca-central-1` and other newer AWS regions, only the new [SigV4 mechanism][AWS SigV4] is supported.

+This change is required to support SigV4:

+* In [`emr-vars.yml`], use `release_label: 'emr-4.9.6'`

+  Using [EMR version 4.9.6] causes EMR to use AWS Signature Version 4 exclusively to authenticate requests to Amazon S3.

 Jenkins analytics jobs
 ----------------------